prathamesh-sonpatki/o11y-wiki/README.md

 ### CD

-CD (Continuous Delivery) is a practice of delivering code changes to production frequently and reliably.
-CD aims to reduce the time between code changes and deployment, and to ensure that new code changes don't break existing functionality.
+CD (Continuous Delivery) is the practice of delivering code changes to production frequently and reliably.
+An example would be using GitHub Actions to run tests via CI, prepare a docker image for the app once the tests pass, and then trigger the deployment via CD.

 ## D